To treat me like you do.

 - Album Title Drop: Low-Life, via a piece of sampled speech between tracks.

 - Movement, in "Dreams Never End" ("A simple movement or rhyme...").

 - Technique, in "Fine Time".

 - Alternative Dance: the Trope Codifier, if not the Trope Maker.

 - Alternative Rock: One of the first bands to be grouped into the movement and one of the first to achieve mainstream commercial success, breaking through in the UK when R.E.M. were just starting to build a cult audience west of the Atlantic (though both wouldn't crack the US mainstream until 1987).

 - The Band Minus the Face: To an extent, Joy Division minus Ian Curtis.
 They refused to play any Joy Division songs in concert until The '90s in an attempt to avoid this.
-Their shift to dance music was also an attempt to avert this trope, but it was going to happen at some point or another if Curtis had lived thanks to his love of Kraftwerk and desire to incorporate elements of their style into Joy Division's music.
+Their shift to dance music was also an attempt to avert this trope, but in retrospect it was going to happen at some point or another if Curtis had lived thanks to his love of Kraftwerk and desire to incorporate elements of their style into Joy Division's music.

 - The Big Rotten Apple: The video for "Confusion" shows 1983 New York City in all its glory: subway cars scrawled with graffiti and a Times Square full of porno theatres.

 - Black Comedy: The band in the New Order Story documentary said that Ian Curtis was the laziest member of the band because he hadn't done anything in 13 years.

 - Bowdlerise: The band was convinced to change a line from "True Faith" to remove a drug reference by co-producer Stephen Hague, who was worried that it would not get played on the radio.
 However, in live performances they use the original line ("They're all taking drugs with me") instead of the sanitized one ("They're afraid of what they see").